 In filing any request, please ensure that your notice is complete and that your statements are accurate.
 If we request additional information necessary to make your notice complete, please provide that information promptly.
 If you fail to provide the required information, your request may not be processed further.
 For non-copyright complaints, please see our Trademark Infringement Complaint Form or our Privacy Complaint Form.

 2. DMCA Takedown Notices

 To request the removal of materials based upon copyright infringement, you must file a notice containing the following:

 - Your name, address, telephone number, and email address (if any).

 - A description of the copyrighted work that you claim has been infringed.

-- A description of where on Vimeo’s service the material that you claim is infringing may be found, sufficient for Vimeo to locate the material (e.g., the URL for the video).
+- A description of where on DWT’s service the material that you claim is infringing may be found, sufficient for DWT to locate the material (e.g., the URL for the video).

 - A statement that you have a good faith belief that the use of the copyrighted work is not authorized by the copyright owner, its agent, or the law.